hhpamu/hhpamu.github.io/_portfolio/portfolio-02.md

    </ul>

    Train Loss: 0.4474
+   <br><br>
    Validation Loss: 0.7819
+   <br><br>
    TOTAL EVALUATION LOSS: 16.13764

-   Increasing the number of neurons improved the model's performance on the test dataset by reducing the test loss.
-However, model 1 didnt generalize well enough as evidenced by the difference in training and validation losses.
+   <p>Increasing the number of neurons improved the model's performance on the test dataset by reducing the test loss.
+However, model 1 didnt generalize well enough as evidenced by the difference in training and validation losses.</p>

   </td>